 How much does the Master in Software and Systems cost?

-- Subject credits: from 52.65 euros per credit (first enrolment), 84.07 euros per credit (from the second enrolment).
+- Subject credits: 47.39 euros per credit in first enrolment, 75.66 euros per credit in second enrolment and 84.07 euros per credit from the thrid enrolment.
 Unless they have resident status (excluding residence for tuition purposes), non-EU nationals shall be charged 84.07 euros per ECTS credit.